Contract interaction can be accessed by clicking the respective button - Interact - located at the left side menu (the mouse icon).

 - Payable (red color): a payable function which always runs inside a transaction.
 It consumes gas and allows ether to be sent along with it.
 A transaction always returns a transaction hash.
 In order to retrieve the transaction status, it is necessary to read the transaction receipt.

-The second section in the interaction window lists all publicly available operations for a given contract.
+The interaction window lists all publicly available operations for a given contract.
 The data is auto-generated, based on the contract source file.
-For each operation, there will be a list of input arguments, when the function signature contains such element, and the gas specification parameters (limit and price in Wei).
-Leaving the gas specification parameters empty, as is, will set the values to suggested configuration defaults.
+For each operation, there will be a list of input arguments, when the function signature contains such element.
+The gas specification parameters (limit and price in Wei) are set based on the configuration preferences.

 Clicking the yellow or red button, named after the contract function signature, sends the transaction using the parameters defined in the previous steps, taking into consideration the selected network and account.
-At the end, after the transaction has been sent, a subsection titled Returns will output the resulting transaction hash.
+At the end, after the transaction has been sent, the resulting transaction hash will appear in the Output window.

 When deploying to an external network, it is required to use an external provider.
 The MetaMask browser extension is supported.